JoshuaW03628/Mindless-Sheep-V2/overview.md

 {% include home.html %}
 # Overview

-This site is created with [Mr. Mortensen's template](https://github.com/jm1021/leuck_reunion) and deployed using Github Pages and Jekyll.

-The purpose of this site is to brainstorm, develop, and host the Create Performance Task for team TripleAJ.
+The TripleAJ Arcade is a virtual arcade with inbuilt currency.
+Users can sign up for free and start off with 30 tokens.
+They will pay tokens to play several digital arcade games and will earn tokens upon victory/score.
+User's will also be able to view a live leaderboard based on number of tokens.
+Account customization includes the ability to enter a user's full name -to display on the leaderboard- and change their password, which updates the corresponding record in our database.
+Our entire backend is built in Python on a Flask framework, which is deployed using AWS and Docker.

-> Find team member pages above, along with the grading rubric applied to our project and our agile manifesto.
+> Find team member pages above (used for brainstorming), along with our agile manifesto.

 ## Team Members